Rolling stock of the Croatian Railways: EMUs

 Currently national operator utilizes two EMU types, Hungarian built Ganz EMUs which were purchased in late 70s and Koncar built EMUs that came in to service from 2011.
-Plan is to replace all Ganz made EMUs by late 2025 with only Koncar built units.
+Plan is to replace all Ganz made EMUs by late 2027 with Koncar built units.
 12 brand new EMUs are on order and should be delivered by late 2025.
-Eventually Hrvatske Zeljeznice hopes top operate around 72-84 EMUs built by Koncar, 12 of which planned to be 5 section regional trains, 12 four section regional trains and 55-60 four section local trains.
+Eventually Hrvatske Zeljeznice hopes top operate around ~84 EMUs built by Koncar.